fbohz/coingecko/README.md

-# Coingecko - A CLI Powered by CoinGecko API.
+# Coingecko - A CoinGecko API with CLI Interface

 Pushes all coin data from Coingecko API.
 Also lists top 100 coins.